FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 class ExampleWorkflowInput(BaseWorkflowInput):
+    """Input model for the workflow"""
     cid: int = Field(
         ..., description='PubChem compound identifier for a chemical compound.'
     )

 class GetRequestInput(BaseModel):
+    """Input model for the activity"""
     url: str = Field(..., description='URL for get request.')
     timeout: int = Field(..., description='Timeout for the request.')